nats-io/nats-architecture-and-design/spec/connection.md

 #### Detecting disconnection

 There are two methods that clients should use to detect disconnections:
-1. Missing two consecutive PONGs from the Server.
+1. Missing two consecutive PONGs from the Server (number of missing PONGs can be configured).
 2. Handling errors from network connection.

 #### Reconnect process